Approximating the quantum approximate optimization algorithm with digital-analog interactions: High-Connectivity NISQ Hardware Platforms for DA-QAOA

 \section{High-Connectivity NISQ Hardware Platforms for DA-QAOA}

+In this section we consider potential hardware realisations of DA-QAOA.
 A NISQ device able to solve a wide variety of combinatorial optimisation problems running QAOA would require a highly connected quantum device to avoid the need for swapping operations.
 One could then utilise platforms in which non-local interactions occur natively, while benefiting from the reduced control overhead provided by the digital analog scheme.
-It has been proposed to use the digital analog scheme to compile \textsc{swap} gates themselves to sequences of digital and analog blocks \cite{galicia2019enhanced}.
-For realistic near term hardware, however, we expect any algorithm utilising swap operations to be out of reach of near term hardware, whether compiled to digital gates or to digital analog time-blocks due to their excessive contribution to circuit depth and, therefore, decoherence.
+It has been proposed to use the digital analog scheme to compile \textsc{swap} gates themselves to sequences of digital and analog blocks \cite{galicia2020enhanced}.
+For realistic near-term hardware, however, we expect any algorithm utilizing swap operations to be out of reach, whether compiled to digital gates or to digital-analog time blocks, due to their excessive contribution to circuit depth and, therefore, decoherence.

-Generally considered to be the most mature platform for quantum computing, superconducting solid state qubit architectures tend to have low connectivity due to their 2d-designed nature and are, in current manifestations, not an ideal candidate for performing DA-QAOA \cite{krantz2019quantum}, though this direction could be explored in future work.
+Generally considered to be the most mature platform for quantum computing, superconducting solid state qubit architectures tend to have low connectivity due to their 2d-designed nature and are, in current manifestations, not an ideal candidate for performing DA-QAOA \cite{krantz2019quantum}, the potential use of this platform was explored for DAQC in transmon qubits utilizing the cross resonance effect in work by Gonzalez-Raya et. al. \cite{gonzalez2021digital}.
 Other systems, for example, Rydberg neutral atom arrays or cold, trapped-ion architectures allow for native interactions between all qubits in a device.

 Rydberg neutral atoms are atoms in which one or more electrons are in a highly excited state.
 Excited states of these atoms have high lifetimes owing to their large spatial extent and, therefore, small spatial overlap with the ground state of the atom \cite{schauss2017finite}.
 Optical latices of Rydberg atoms can feature non-local, all-to-all Van-der-Waals interactions scaling with $|1/r|^6$ for distances $r$ greater than the optical lattice spacing.
 Such an interaction is highly non-homogeneous but could be utilised for the digital analog scheme.